-Dental crowns in Mexico have been developed as a method to save teeth damaged and to protect and restore the full functions of the bite, at a fraction of the cost found in the USA or Canada.
+Dental crowns in Mexico is develope as a method to save teeth damage and to protect and restore the full functions of the bite, at a fraction of the cost found in the USA or Canada.

 The Materials Used in Dental Crowns

-Dental crowns are usually made of porcelain or acrylic.
-They can be fused to metal and slipped and glued over broken or damaged teeth.
-Crowns may also be custom made to fill in the spaces between teeth.
+Dental crowns are madeup of porcelain or acrylic.
+They are fuse to metal and slip and glue over broken or damaged teeth.
+Similarly, Crowns are also custom made to fill in the spaces between teeth.

 1.)
 Gold Crowns